crossbario/txaio/docs/overview.rst

 asynchronous code.
 For example, you'll note that there's no way to run "the event loop" -- that's up to you.

+There is **no support for @coroutine or @inlineCallbacks** decorators.
+This is not possible, as asyncio under Python3 introduced a new syntax (``yield from``) to call into other co-routines.
+So, you are stuck with "callback style" code for your cross-platform library.
+(Note that *users* of your library can of course use new Python3 features like ``yield from``, ``async`` and ``await`` in their own code -- but they do so by explicitly choosing "Python3 and asyncio" as their platform).

-However, it is basically a "lowest common denominator" tool.
-There is a minimum of wrapping, etcetera.
+``txaio`` is basically a "lowest common denominator" tool.
+There is a minimum of wrapping, etcetera but the library author doesn't get to use fancy features (e.g. ``@inlineCallbacks``, mutation of returns, ``@coroutine``) of the underlying async platforms.

 Futures and Deferreds